Kentish Plover Charadrius alexandrinus alexandrinus

 The North American form of Kentish Plover has yet to confirmed in Europe.
 However, identification criteria seem not to be well established and it is quite possible that some records may be overlooked, or remain unproven even if suspected.

 Snowy Plover was formerly treated as a race of Kentish Plover but many authorities now regard them as separate species.
-Even the conservative BOU have now (as of autumn 2011) adopted the split.
+Even the conservative BOU adopted the split in autumn 2011.

 Snowy Plover, Davis Road, SE Salton Sea (California, USA), 24th April 2005